onsigntv/json-logic-js/README.md

 ## Differences from orignal json-logic

-This repository removes a lot of unneded code and add some extra specific operators
+This repository removes a lot of unneded code and add some extra specific operators, besides doing some overrall improvements to the code.

+### New Operators

 The new operators are: